OctopusDeploy/docs/docs/getting-started.md

 Deployment targets represent the servers, machines, and cloud services where your application and services will be deployed.

-Each of your deployment targets needs Tentacle installed and to be registered in your environments.
+You need to install Tentacles on all of your deployment targets and to register each Tentacle with an environment.

 Learn more about the [deployment targets](/docs/deployment-targets/index.md).